 Forwaring lcores

 Forwarding lcores are responsible for polling the physical and virtual interfaces.
-Physical interfaces can be a bonded interface also.
-In addition, they can do the vrouter packet processing which is briefly illustrated in the section “vRouter packet processing Pipeline”.
+Physical interfaces can be a bonded interface, too.
+In addition, they can do the vrouter packet processing which is briefly illustrated in this chapter’ section, “vRouter packet processing Pipeline”.
 These lcores can assume the role of both polling and processing tasks.

 These lcores are spawned by the vRouter with a well-defined CPU list.
-It gets the CPU list as mask (core mask) using the “taskset” linux command.
+It gets the CPU list as mask (core mask) using the taskset Linux command:

-Example: taskset 0x1e0 /usr/bin/contrail-vrouter-dpdk --no-daemon
+taskset 0x1e0 /usr/bin/contrail-vrouter-dpdk --no-daemon

 The hex representation of 0x1e0 is as follows: